chirag481/End-to-End-Project-Python-Power-BI-/README.md

 Conclusions

+47.40% incidents happended when sky condition was no cloud

 42.72% incidents where pilot was warned about the birds

 Prior warning to the pilot reduces the risk of damage to the aircraft

-52.78% of incidents have happened due to some small unknown bird.
+75.80% of incidents have happened due to some small unknown bird.

-72.9% incidents have happened when there is 1 bird/wildlife is struck in the airplane and caused damage.

 90.31% incidents caused no damage while 9.69% incidents caused damage

-80.84% of bird strike incidents have happened when the altitude of airplane was <1000 ft and 19.16% have happened when altitude was >1000 ft.
+87% of bird strike incidents have happened when the altitude of airplane was <1000 ft and 13% have happened when altitude was >1000 ft.